BeckerJoe/gauge_navigator_USGS/README.md

 1. Clone this repo to your directory, then open the project file.

-2. Download state boundary polygons from https://www2.census.gov/geo/tiger/GENZ2015/shp/cb_2015_us_state_500k.zip (you can edit some paths information and use a newer version if needed) and river data for "North and Central America"" at https://www.hydrosheds.org/products/hydrorivers.
+2. Download state boundary polygons from https://www2.census.gov/geo/tiger/GENZ2015/shp/cb_2015_us_state_500k.zip (you can edit some paths information and use a newer version if needed) and river data for "North and Central America"" at https://data.hydrosheds.org/file/HydroRIVERS/HydroRIVERS_v10_na_shp.zip.
 Make sure that these folders are in the cloned repo's project folder.
+Unzip these folders.

 3. Make a csv file with the points that you are trying to find upstream gauges for.
 Include "Name", "lat", and "lon" columns, as these are used by the script.